BIOP/qupath-extension-biop-omero/README.md

 server through [simple-omero-client](https://github.com/GReD-Clermont/simple-omero-client) API, based on OMERO-ICE API.

 The extension is intended for QuPath v0.5.x (at the time of writing).
-It is not compatible with earlier QuPath versions.
-However, the 0.7.0 version of this extension is the last compatible one with QuPath 0.4.4.
+It is NOT compatible with later QuPath versions.

+## Installing
+Please follow the [installation instructions](https://wiki-biop.epfl.ch/en/data-management/omero/qupath#on-qupath-05x) explained on our wiki

 ## Documentation
-- You can find all the documentation on how to use this extension on our [wiki page](https://wiki-biop.epfl.ch/en/data-management/omero/qupath).
+- You can find all the documentation on how to use this extension on our [wiki page](https://wiki-biop.epfl.ch/en/data-management/omero/qupath#on-qupath-05x).
 - The JavaDoc of this project is available on the [GitHub Page](https://biop.github.io/qupath-extension-biop-omero/qupath/ext/biop/servers/omero/raw/package-summary.html).

 ### Template scripts
 - All QuPath-OMERO commands can be used in QuPath scripts (groovy language).
-Template scripts that make the use of the scripting API are available on our [GitHub - qupath-scripts](https://github.com/BIOP/qupath-scripts/tree/main/Extensions/OMERO).
+Template scripts that make the use of the scripting API are available on our [GitHub - qupath-scripts](https://github.com/BIOP/qupath-scripts/tree/qp0.5.x/Extensions/OMERO).

-## Installing

-*Downloads*

-- To install the OMERO extension, download the latest `qupath-extension-biop-omero-[version].zip` file from [releases](https://github.com/BIOP/qupath-extension-biop-omero/releases/latest), unzip it and drag the two .jars onto the main QuPath window.

-- If you haven't installed any extensions before, you'll be prompted to select a QuPath user directory.
-The extension will then be copied to a location inside that directory.

-- The `OMERO-java dependencies` are required to make this extension working.
-Download the .zip file from the [OMERO download page](https://www.openmicroscopy.org/omero/downloads/), under "OMERO java".
-Unzip it and copy the ``libs`` folder in your extension directory.

-> WARNING
->
-> Due to an unexpected bug in QuPath 0.5.0, the dependencies nested in sub-folder are not read anymore.
-> This bug is now fixed in QuPath 0.5.1.

-*Update*
-- You might then need to restart QuPath (but not your computer).

 ## Building